k-vaughn/NTCIP-8008/docs/overview.md

   Maintainer ->> Repo: Perform triage
 ```

+<figure><figcaption>Process comments for an open-source project</figcaption></figure>

 Users of open-source projects often have questions, encounter bugs, request
 features, or provide feedback on usability.
 Submitting comments is the primary
 way for the community to help guide the development of the project.
 Comments can be submitted at any time.

 When comments are submitted, maintainers (and other followers) are notified.
 If
 the comment is submitted as an issue (as opposed to a discussion item), the
-maintainer triages the issue by determing its relevance, classification (e.g.,
+maintainer triages the issue by determining its relevance, classification (e.g.,
 bug, documentation issue), and priority.
 If needed, the maintainer can discuss
-the issue with the commentor or sponsoring WG to ensure consensus from the
+the issue with the commenter or sponsoring WG to ensure consensus from the
 broader community.

-!!! question "Needs Review"
 Each project should identify its goals for triaging submitted issues.
 By default, projects should have a goal of triaging all comments within one month of their submittal, but the exact timeline might vary based on available resources, the criticality of the project, and other factors.
 If a submitted issue is not triaged within this timeline, the submitter should contact the parent standards development organization for guidance.

 As a result of the review, the issue can be accepted, merged
 with another issue, split into multiple issues, or rejected (e.g., if it does
 not fit with the project's goals).
 Once the triage is complete, the maintainer
 adds tags as appropriate to the issue so that it can properly be managed.

-## Procss Contributions {.body}
+## Process Contributions {.body}

-Figure 3 provides an overview of processing contributions to an open-source project.
+<next-fig/> provides an overview of processing contributions to an open-source project.

 ```mermaid
 %%{init: { 'sequence': { 'mirrorActors': false } }}%%